Cikguseven/Chess/README.md

 # Chess
-Experimental chess game with pygame and move generation script that follows Stockfish format.
+Project to create Chess game with display using Pygame module.
+Also created move generation programme that generates legal chess moves to chosen depth in Stockfish format.